ccoenraets/salesforce1-app-tutorial/related-objects.md

     ![](images/expense_report_details.png)

     > If you get a message indicating that "The page you are trying to access is not available on mobile devices", close the Salesforce1 Mobile App and restart it.
+This will only happen once during development.

 1. Tap the menu icon ![](images/hamburger.png) (upper left corner)